Abhay957/Abhaymark1/README.md

 I have made this project using the learnings from neogcamp.

-It is quiz 'How well do you know me?'.
+It is a quiz on 'How well do you know me?'.